KeyboardKit/website/_includes/kankoda/licenses/terms.md

 The standard tiers are aimed at indies, startups & small businesses.
 Reach out for a [custom license]({{ custom-email }}) if you’re an enterprise, have $10M+ in annual revenue, or if your app has $1M+ in annual revenue.

+You can also [reach out for a custom license]({{ custom-email }}) if you need to modify any parts of the terms below.

 ### License Activation

 Licenses that are purchased via [Gumroad]({{ site.urls.gumroad }}) can be used directly after purchase, using the license key in the purchase confirmation.
 This license key is also available from the subscription screen.

-[Custom licenses]({{ custom-email }}) that are purchased via invoice or custom billing, are typically activated within two business days after payment has been received.
+Custom licenses that are purchased via invoice, are activated after the payment has been received.

 ### License Validation

 Standard licenses are validated with network requests, which requires Full Access.
 The SDK handles temporary connectivity loss, but requires regular validations to stay validated.

-Yearly Gold & Custom licenses are encoded into the binary release and validated on-device, without the need for network-based validation or Full Access.
+Yearly Gold & Custom licenses are encoded into a new version of the SDK and validated on-device, without the need for network-based validation or Full Access.

-Yearly Gold & Custom licenses can also request a license file instead of having the license encoded into the binary, to avoid aving to upgrade to the latest version of KeyboardKit Pro.
+Yearly Gold & Custom licenses can also be delivered on file instead of being encoded into the SDK.

 ### License Expiration